hyperledger-labs/hyperledger-labs.github.io/labs/sawtooth-healthcare.md

 # Scope of Lab

-The scope of the lab is to develop a proof of concept (POC) for a blockchain-based solution that covers most common use case in healthcare.
+The scope of the lab is to develop a proof of concept (POC) for a blockchain-based solution that covers the most common use case in healthcare.

 Also, this repo can be used for practical needs with Sawtooth blockchain since it covers/will cover most of components required to build dApp.